LSAT StrategyMay 12, 2026

 Key Takeaways

-- You do NOT need a 170+ to go to law school — that's a myth
+• You do NOT need a 170+ to go to law school — that's a myth

-- Your LSAT goal score should be reverse-engineered from your target schools, not pulled from generic advice
+• Your LSAT goal score should be reverse-engineered from your target schools, not pulled from generic advice

-- Five factors should determine your goal: location, legal field, timeline, finances, and GPA
+• Five factors should determine your goal: location, legal field, timeline, finances, and GPA

-- A lower GPA may mean adding points to your LSAT goal to compensate
+• A lower GPA may mean adding points to your LSAT goal to compensate

-- Applying early in the cycle maximizes scholarship opportunities
+• Applying early in the cycle maximizes scholarship opportunities

-- These factors are NOT meant to be ranked — every student weighs them differently
+• These factors are NOT meant to be ranked — every student weighs them differently

-As a 5-year veteran LSAT tutor and admissions consultant, I want to BUST THE MYTH that in order to go to law school you HAVE TO HAVE a 170+.
-No one should be telling you what your goal score should be if they don't understand how you weigh the five factors below.
+I hope that this successfully BUSTS THE MYTH that in order to go to law school you HAVE TO HAVE a 170+.
+No one should be telling you what your goal score should be if they don't understand how you weigh these 5 factors.

-You should set your goal score according to these 5 weights and measures.
-Although they are listed 1-5, they are NOT meant to be ranked 1-5.
-In a way, these 5 factors should help you reverse engineer what school you want to go to, and based on that figure out how high your LSAT score should be according to that school's median LSAT and GPA statistics.
+In a way, these 5 factors should help you reverse engineer what school you want to go and based on that figure out how high your LSAT score should be according to that school's median LSAT and GPA statistics.

 Consider where you want to practice law.
 Ideally, you will be practicing law in the same city you go to law school in.
 If that is not possible, you want to aim to make sure that the school you are going to is in the same state you want to practice law in.

-With the UBE (Uniform Bar Exam), this is becoming less of an obstacle than it was in the past.
-However, you want to consider where your legal network is.
+With the UBE (Uniform Bar Exam), this is becoming less of an obstacle than it was in the past, however, you want to consider where your legal network is.
 If you go to SMU Law in Dallas, your legal network is almost unmatched for law firms in Dallas.
 However, if you want to move to Austin, you could be rivaling UT Law grads.

-Factor 2: Your Desired Legal Field
+Desired Legal Field

 Consider what type of law you want to practice.
 If you're not sure, I HIGHLY recommend you take these paid and unpaid quizzes listed below.
 You can always ask AI to create a quiz for you as well!

-You don't NEED to go into law school with a specific area in mind, and the majority of law students don't.
-But consider a student who REALLY wants to practice in a new field like Space Law, laws around AI, International Human Rights Law, or Maritime Law.
-Those are all very niche legal fields, and you're not going to have a robust job market in those fields in every area of the US.
+You don't NEED to go into law school with a specific area in mind and the majority of law students don't.
+But, consider a student who REALLY wants to practice in a new field like Space Law, laws around AI, International Human Rights Law, or Maritime Law.
+Those are all very niche legal fields and you're not going to have a robust job market in those fields, in every area of the US.

 If you have an extremely competitive or niche legal field that you want to practice in, you should research which law schools have the strongest connections to job placement in those fields.
 Based on those results, your desired location MIGHT change.
 You should note the median GPAs and LSAT scores of those schools.

-Consider what your timeline is.
+Additionally, consider what your timeline is.
 If you don't have an option to take a gap year, you might need to set your goal score lower because you will have less time to study for the LSAT.

-Maybe you are planning on taking multiple gap years so you can work at a legal aid clinic part time and spend the other half of the time studying for the LSAT.
+Maybe, you are planning on taking multiple gap years so you can work at a legal aid clinic part time and spend the other half of the time studying for the LSAT.
 Because you have much more time on your hands, it makes sense to set your goal score higher.

 Your financial resources WILL impact your timeline and your goal score.

-Maybe you are a student who is working two part-time jobs, has 0 financial help, and has no money to spend on LSAT tutoring.
+Maybe you are a student who is working two part time jobs, has 0 financial help, and has no money to spend on LSAT tutoring.
 In that case, you want to be realistic about your timeline for your goal score.
 Without the help of a program, PROGRESS IS STILL VERY LIKELY BUT IT WILL TAKE MORE TIME.

-Another thing to keep in mind with timelines: you always want to apply as early in the cycle as possible, because that is when the most financial resources are available.
+Another thing to keep in mind with timelines, you always want to apply as early in the cycle as possible, because that is when the most financial resources are available.

 So if your dream school requires a 3.5 GPA and checks all the other boxes, but you have a 3.2, don't count yourself out too early.
 There MAY BE wiggle room!